-Here are four meeting roles to transform your next board meeting, kickoff, or off-site into a dynamic and rewarding encounter.
+Here are four meeting roles to transform your next board meeting, brainstorm, kickoff, or online meeting into a dynamic and rewarding encounter.

 - Whose work schedule should we work around?

 - Who needs to be there and who doesn’t?

 - Are there decisions that need to be made?